neondatabase/website/content/docs/introduction/billing.md

 1. Navigate to the **Billing** page in the Neon Console.
 The current invoice is displayed.
 1. Download the invoice:
-    1. To download the current invoice, click **Download PDF** from the top of of the page.
+    1. To download the current invoice, click **Download PDF** from the top of the page.
     1. To download an invoice for a previous billing period, select the invoice from the **Latest invoices** list to open it, then click **Download PDF**.

 ## Cancel a subscription